schuderer/mllaunchpad/README.rst

 Try Out the Examples
 ------------------------------------------------------------------------------

-In the following, it is assumed that the examples are located in the current directory.
+In the following, it is assumed that ``mllaunchpad`` is `installed <https://mllaunchpad.readthedocs.io/en/latest/installation.html>`_ and the examples are located in the current directory.

 To train a very, *very* simple example model whose job it is to add two numbers, use the command: